jrzaurin/pytorch-widedeep/mkdocs/paper_JOSS/paper.md

 # Statement of need

 There is a small number of packages available to use DL for tabular data alone (e.g pytorch-tabular [@joseph2021pytorch], pytorch-tabnet or autogluon-tabular [@erickson2020autogluon]) or that focus mainly in combining text and images (e.g. MMF [@singh2020mmf]).
-With that in mind, our goal is to provide a modular, flexible, and "_easy-to-use_" frame that allows the combination of a wide variety of models for all data modes.
+With that in mind, our goal is to provide a modular, flexible, and "_easy-to-use_" frame that allows the combination of a wide variety of models for all data types.

 `pytorch-widedeep` is based on Google's Wide and Deep Algorithm [@cheng2016wide], and hence its name.
 However, the library has evolved enormously since its origins and, while we prefer to preserve the name for a variety of reasons (the explanation of which is beyond the scope of this paper).
 The original algorithm is heavily adjusted for multi-modal datasets and intended to facilitate the combination of text and images with corresponding tabular data.
 As opposed to Google's _"Wide and Deep"_ and _"Deep and Cross"_[@wang2017deep] architecture implementations in Keras/Tensorflow, we use the wide/cross and deep model design as an initial building blocks of pytorch deep learning models to provide basis for plethora of state-of-the-art models and architecture implementations that can be seamlessly assembled with just a few lines of code.
 Additionally, the individual components do not necessarly have to be a part of the final architecture.
 The main components of those architectures are shown in the Figure \autoref{fig:widedeep_arch}.

 ![\label{fig:widedeep_arch}](figures/widedeep_arch.png)

-The blue and green boxes in the figure represent the main data modes and their corresponding model components, namely `wide`, `deeptabular`, `deeptext` and `deepimage`.
+The blue and green boxes in the figure represent the main data types and their corresponding model components, namely `wide`, `deeptabular`, `deeptext` and `deepimage`.
 The yellow boxes represent _so-called_ fully-connected (FC) heads, simply MLPs that one can optionally add _"on top"_ of the main components.
 These are referred in the figure as `TextHead` and `ImageHead`.
 The dashed-line rectangles indicate that the outputs from the components inside are concatenated if a final FC head (referred as `DeepHead` in the figure) is used.
 The faded-green `deeptabular` box aims to indicate that the output of the deeptabular component will be concatenated directly with the output of the `deeptext` or `deepimage` components or, alternatively, with the FC heads if these are used.
 Finally, the arrows indicate the connections, which of course depend on the final architecture that the user chooses to build.

 In math terms, and following the notation in the original paper [@cheng2016wide], the expression for the architecture without a `deephead` component can be formulated as: